yoderj/five_n_plus_one/README.md

 Max Milkert, Alex Ruchti, Dr. Josiah Yoder
 2021 - 2022 academic year

-Explores Max Milker'ts 5n+1 problem, a variation on the famous 3n+1 problem.
+Explores Max Milkert's 5n+1 problem, a variation on the famous 3n+1 problem in which certain prime factors are retained instead of divided out in between the steps.
+In this particular case, those prime factors are 2 and 3.

 This script explores the 5n+1 problem, first proposed by MSOE student Max Milkert, to the best of my knowledge.